jake106/prem_pred/README.md

               must be specified with forecast flag --simulate  Simulate a league table using pre-trained models.
   --all       Run entire sequence.
-  --evaluate  When actual results of prediction dataset available, run evaluation
+  --evaluate  When actual results of prediction dataset available, run evaluation.
+  --nofetch   Flag to not fetch latest match results, and instead only use older data.
 ```

 To run the example (predicting the probability of Aston Villa finishing in the top 5 in the 24/25 Premier League), run `main.py` with the `--simulate` flag.